-In this article we will show you the step by step approach to backup SQL Database using the SQL Server Management Studio, and SQL Query.
-For this demonstration we are going to use the Adventure Works 2014 database in our SQL Server.
+Let us see the step by step approach to backup SQL Database using the SQL Server Management Studio and SQL Query.
+For this Backup SQL Database demonstration, we are going to use the Adventure Works 2014 database in our SQL Server.

-Before we start performing backup, let me show you the actual size of a database.
-For this, right-click on the Adventure Works Database, and select the properties from the context menu.
+Before we start performing the SQL Server backup, let me show you the actual size of a database.
+For this, right-click on the SQL Server Adventure Works Database, and select the properties from the context menu.

 As you see, it is 207.25 MB.
 Remember, you can use this properties window to check the Permissions as well.